Dmunslow/Dmunslow.github.io/_posts/2018-02-21-Practical-Machine-Learning-no-index.md

 ------------------------------------------------------------------------

-The out of sample accuracy for Random Forrest is 99.27%, is actually *higher* than the training data, which is a surprising, yet encouraging result.
+The out of sample accuracy for random forest is 99.27%, is actually *higher* than the training data, which is a surprising, yet encouraging result.
 Next we will train a boosting model, again using the caret package.

 4. Generalized Boosting Model - GBM
 -----------------------------------